kegplant/Hackathon_iOS_CoreLocation/README.md

-Report Your Accident
+Report My Accident
 =====================================

-Report Your Accident is an iOS app written in Swift 4.
+Report My Accident is an iOS app written in Swift 4.

 Motivation